21 Mar 3 Ways to Incorporate Feng Shui for an Optimal Clinic Setting

 As the clinic is getting up to speed and patients are finding their way to The St. Paul Clinic, Dr. Yang shares that the comment most often heard from patients coming into the clinic is “it’s so peaceful in here—–it doesn’t feel like a clinic.”
 This is exactly what my clients were looking to achieve.

-Read other blogs by Carole Hyder at www.carolehyder.com/corporate-environments – such as “Is Your Office Having an Identity Crisis?”
+Interested in learning more?
+Read my related blogs: “Is Your Office Having an Identity Crisis?”
 “What Does Your Conference Room Say About You?”
-“3 Feng Shui Considerations for Employees” and more.
+“3 Feng Shui Considerations for Employees”